AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/index.md

 ## Setting up on Lightsail for Research

-If you getting set up to work on a Lightsail for Research instance, please refer to the [Lightsail for Research documentation](STUB_LINK for LSfR).
+If you are getting set up to work on a Lightsail for Research instance, please refer to the [Lightsail for Research documentation](STUB_LINK for LSfR).